-- Be a visible presence around school. - Never walk past or ignore individuals who are failing to meet expectations. - Regularly celebrate staff and students whose efforts go above and beyond expectations. - Encourage the use of positive praise, phone calls, verbal communication and certificates/ values stickers/ stars. - Ensure staff training needs are identified and targeted. - Support teachers in managing students with more complex or challenging behaviours; including those with individual positive intervention plans. - Share individual positive intervention plans with all staff. - Work with students, staff and families when extreme behaviour or persistent disruptive and challenging behaviour which may lead to pupil exclusion. - Monitor stage 3 and stage 4 incidents recorded on the behaviour log - Monitor racial, religious, bulling, sexual violence and sexual harassment and homophobic incident logs completed.

-Monitor all incidents of restraint recorded in the bound and numbered book.
+- ❖ Be a visible presence around school. - Never walk past or ignore individuals who are failing to meet expectations. - Regularly celebrate staff and students whose efforts go above and beyond expectations. - Encourage the use of positive praise, phone calls, verbal communication and certificates/ stickers and stars. - Ensure staff training needs are identified and targeted. - Support teachers in managing students with more complex or challenging behaviours; including those with personalised restorative plans. - Share personalised restorative plans with all staff. - ❖ Work with students, staff and families when extreme behaviour or persistent disruptive and challenging behaviour occurs which may lead to pupil suspension. - Monitor stage 3 and stage 4 incidents recorded on MyConcern. - Monitor racial, religious, bulling, sexual violence and sexual harassment and homophobic incidents recorded on MyConcern. - Monitor all incidents of restraint recorded in the bound and numbered book.